Your C.L.U.E. report is a little-known file compiled on you by the insurance industry that tracks you as a customer even when you change insurers.

 - What was the SALE PRICE when you purchased the property?

-You must be the owner of the home or vehicle you’re requesting a report on, or a renter in a property where a loss was reported.
-However, you can’t do it speculatively for a car or property you’re thinking about buying.
+You must be the owner of the home or vehicle on which you’re requesting a report — or the renter of a property where a loss was reported.
+You cannot ask for a report on a car or property you’re thinking about buying.

 What Can You Do if There’s Incorrect Info on Your C.L.U.E.
 Report?

-LexisNexis has a dispute resolution process in place if you find incorrect info on your C.L.U.E. report.
+LexisNexis has a dispute resolution process in place if you find incorrect information on your C.L.U.E. report.